Ma Fuxiang: Beiyang

 Ma was appointed Military Governor of Suiyuan by the Beiyang government and served in that position from 1921 to 1925.
 Suiyuan had a 400 mi river valley and a railroad.
 American businessmen reported that Ma Fuxiang considered modernizing infrastructure in the region with motorized transport.
 A Department of Industry and a Department of Education were established in Suiyuan by Ma Fuxiang while he was military governor there.

 Ma Fuxiang, a member of the Zhili clique, signed a denunciation of the Anhui clique and its military arm, the Anfu Club led by Xu Shuzheng and Duan Qirui.
 The denunciation was circulated through a telegram called Paoting-fu, on 12 July 1920.
 The Zhili clique was led by Wu Peifu.
 At the time Ma was Defense Commissioner of Ningxia, Gansu.
 This led to the Zhili–Anhui War.

 The Gelaohui and Ma Fuxiang came to an agreement in 1922, in which Ma Fuxiang agreed to allow the Gelaohui to extort protection money from wool merchants in Baotou.
 Ma Fuxiang controlled Baotou militarily while the central government in Beijing controlled Baotou's jurisdiction.

 Ma Fuxiang, as supervisor in Suiyuan, sent telegrams regarding the uniting of Rehe and Chahar for defense purposes from January–September 1924.

 Ma Fuxiang allied with Gen. Wu Peifu and acquired land from the political separation of Inner Mongolia from Zhang Zuolin.
 Ma Fuxiang's nephew Ma Hongbin was in charge of his army, and his civil administrator was a non-Muslim.
-Ma Hongbin read to Upton Close the revelations of a prophet in Shandong who advocated the union of Buddhism, Islam, Daoism, Catholicism and Protestantism in China under Confucianism.
+Ma Hongbin read to Upton Close the revelations of a preacher in Shandong who advocated the union of Buddhism, Islam, Daoism, Catholicism and Protestantism in China under Confucianism.

 According to The Trans-Pacific, Volume 6, Ma Fuxiang "religiously tolerant" and "materially progressive", since when he was served food cooked by non-Muslims or even presented with wine, while he was amidst with non-Muslims, he was willing to eat and drink.
 According to Upton Close, he did not drink wine or smoke tobacco, but he served them to guests.

 Ma Fuxiang's wife died in 1927 in Beijing, and a funeral was held in Hochow.
 She was one of his multiple wives.